cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Verification:** Confirmed the before/after behaviour directly: attempting a password reset while writeback was disabled failed with an authorisation error, consistent with the intended restriction.
 Once writeback was enabled, the same reset action succeeded, confirming the feature was correctly configured and functioning.

-### Pass-Through Authentication (PTA)
+Pass-Through Authentication (PTA)

-**Business case:** Some organisations do not want password hashes synchronised to the cloud at all.
-Pass-Through Authentication addresses that requirement by validating sign-in attempts against on-premises Active Directory in real time, without storing the password hash in Microsoft Entra ID.
+B**usiness case:** Some organisations have policies or regulatory requirements that prevent password hashes from being synchronised to the cloud.
+Pass-Through Authentication (PTA) addresses this by validating user sign-in requests against on-premises Active Directory in real time, without synchronising password hashes to Microsoft Entra ID.

-**Operational trade-off:** PTA gives stronger control over credential handling, but it also increases dependency on the on-premises environment and the authentication agent.
-For that reason, many organisations still prefer PHS unless they have a specific requirement that pushes them toward PTA.
+Operational trade-off: PTA allows organisations to keep password validation on-premises, but it introduces a dependency on the on-premises environment and the Microsoft Entra authentication agents.
+If these components are unavailable, cloud authentication may be affected unless another sign-in method, such as Password Hash Synchronization, is configured.
+For many organisations, Password Hash Synchronization (PHS) remains the recommended option because it provides greater resilience and a simpler deployment, while still meeting the security requirements of most environments.

 **What was built:** I configured PTA through the Entra Connect wizard.
 Because only one sign-in method can be active at a time, enabling PTA disables PHS.